formkit/docs-content/guides/laravel-formkit-integration.md

 With all of our previous logic encapsulated into a plugin it is now trivial to add FormKit to our project.
 Adding FormKit to a Laravel 9 application using Breeze with Vue.js and Inertia provides both developers and application end-users with a better overall form experience.

+<cta
-<cta label="Ready to dive deeper into FormKit?" button="Learn more about FormKit's unique architecture" href="/essentials/architecture"></cta>
+label: "Ready to dive deeper into FormKit?" button="Learn more about FormKit's unique architecture" href="/essentials/architecture"
+---</cta>